AndreyTeets/DotNetDBTools/README.md

 5. Create a standalone console project with a reference to `DotNetDBTools.Deploy` nuget package and use provided `MSSQLDeployManager` / `MySQLDeployManager` / `PostgreSQLDeployManager` / `SQLiteDeployManager` classes to create a simple deployment tool, after that use this tool to publish database from compiled database project output dll to DBMS as it evolves.
 Or alternatively reference `DotNetDBTools.Deploy` package right in business logic application and add database publish logic right there.
 6. Optionally reference database project in business application to use additional description classes generated by `DotNetDBTools.DescriptionSourceGenerator`.

+Generation of publish scripts is supported as well.

-It is also possible to generate definition from an already existing database, register it with DotNetDBTools system and then keep managing it with DotNetDBTools.<br/>
+It is also possible to generate definition from an already existing database and then keep managing it with DotNetDBTools.

 Here is a concise list of all the available database management methods:
 ```
 public interface IDeployManager